SquizAI/VibeCoding_1101/Chapter_01_The_Vibe_Coding_Revolution/Chapter_01_Advanced.md

 This chapter explores Vibe Coding from the perspective of experienced developers who are looking to elevate their skills and efficiency with AI assistance.
 As an advanced practitioner, you'll learn how to integrate AI tools into sophisticated workflows and understand the nuances of effective AI collaboration.

-> **2025 Update**: Modern Vibe Coding has evolved to incorporate the Unified Agentic System methodology, which enables sophisticated function calling, tool integration, and parallel processing capabilities.
+> **2025 Update**: Modern Vibe Coding has evolved significantly in 2025, enabling sophisticated AI collaboration, intelligent tool integration, and parallel processing capabilities.
 This chapter has been updated to reflect these transformative advances in AI-assisted development.

 ## Rethinking Software Development Paradigms